php-fig/fig-standards/proposed/http-client/http-client.md

 A Client MUST throw an instance of `Psr\Http\Client\ClientExceptionInterface` if and only if it is unable to send the HTTP request at all or if the HTTP response could not be parsed into a PSR-7 response object.

-If a request cannot be sent because the request message is not well-formed HTTP request or is missing some critical piece of information (such as a Host or Method), the Client MUST throw an instance of `Psr\Http\Client\RequestExceptionInterface`.
+If a request cannot be sent because the request message is not a well-formed HTTP request or is missing some critical piece of information (such as a Host or Method), the Client MUST throw an instance of `Psr\Http\Client\RequestExceptionInterface`.

 If the request cannot be sent due to a network failure of any kind, including a timeout, the Client MUST throw an